 How to Engage Remote Workers Tip 1: Provide Context

 The team needs a shared understanding of the purpose, the goal of the company and of their own team.
-Have a clear, prioritized set of quarterly priorities.
+Have a clear, prioritized set of quarterly priorities for proper engagement and motivation.
 Transparently describe the success of the project before any work begins; coach them to develop an action plan with due dates to get to the finish line on time and on budget.
 Using a cloud-based strategy execution software like Rhythm will clearly align employees working across the organization and provide simple project management tools for all of the important initiatives that your company is taking to hit its goals.

 How to Engage Remote Employees Tip 2: Provide Tools